 We have had a few pooches over the years - they have been 'orphan' dogs - either surrendered to the local council or purchased from the pound.
 Robbie was a deceased next door neighbour's dog given to me by one of my students.
-Each of these hounds has had a unique personality and has enhanced our family life.
+Each of these hounds has had a unique personality and ha

 Our first dog Thomas didn't stay with the family long, he was a little too energetic for our tiny courtyard and so went to live with some very good friends who had a much larger yard.
 Willy, a Border Collie cross, was a gentle and obedient larrikin who was scared of storms.
 The only time he ventured onto the carpeted areas of our home was when a storm was brewing and he was seeking refuge under a chair or table.
 When we moved to an acreage Willy became adventurous and was able to find his way out of our property.
 He was the victim of a car travelling along the road outside our house.